ibm-cloud-docs/vmwaresolutions/vcenter/vc_nsx-t_orderinginstance.md

 ## System settings
 {: #vc_nsx-t_orderinginstance-sys-settings}

-You must specify the following system settings when you order a vCenter Server instance.
+You must specify the following system settings when you order a vCenter Server with NSX-T instance.

 ### Instance name
 {: #vc_nsx-t_orderinginstance-inst-name}